 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Jail food and commissary

 - Other Inmates.

 To find driving histories, you have to do a search for their driving record.

 Have you ever searched for criminal records?
 How easy was it?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records and backgrounds, and your comments might help other people.

 Click here to post a comment